openstack-archive/cookbook-openstack-compute/README.md

 * `nova["db"]["name"]` - Name of nova database
 * `nova["db"]["username"]` - Username for nova database access
 * `nova["db"]["password"]` - Password for nova database access
+NOTE: db password is no longer set statically in the attributes file, but securely/randomly in the nova-common recipe

 * `nova["service_tenant_name"]` - Tenant name used by nova when interacting with keystone
 * `nova["service_user"]` - User name used by nova when interacting with keystone